ericabouaf/neyric.com/source/_posts/how-to-setup-a-mysql-data-source-for-persevere.md

 title: How to setup a mysql data source for Persevere
 tags:
 - mysql
 - Persevere
-  - serverside
 id: 138
 categories:
-  - Server-side javascript
+- [Software, Javascript]
 date: 2008-07-31 15:29:36
 lang: en
 ---